jackreid/jackreid.github.io/pages/doctoral_process.md

 ## My Doctoral Process

-My doctoral dissertation centers on exploring the efficacy and difficulties of collaboratively developing a systems-architecture-informed, multidisciplinary GIS decision support system for sustainable development applications that makes significant use of remote observation.
+My doctoral dissertation centered on exploring the efficacy and difficulties of collaboratively developing a systems-architecture-informed, multidisciplinary GIS decision support system for sustainable development applications that makes significant use of remote observation.
 That's a real mouthful, ain't it?
 Well hopefully some of the following resources can start to explain what that this actually means.

 Many of the [my other projects](index.md) are components of my doctoral work, particularly [EVDT](/pages/evdt.html) and [Vida](/pages/vida.html).
 Those respective pages have more details, but this page is largely focused on the doctoral process itself.